Data Governance - Fields

 • Meta fields - users can include many kinds of metadata (e.g., owner, medallion status, department) under the dbt meta tag.
 To do so, mark the "Include as dbt meta" checkbox on any Data Governance field.
 When values are entered, corresponding tables or columns will be included in the meta field in the corresponding YAML.

-• Standard dbt properties (coming soon) - dbt source and model properties (e.g., tests, freshness, config) will be available as pre-configured fields in the database documentation and will be available to users on all Enterprise plans.
-Where applicable, these fields will include YAML snippets to allow users to easily set parameters without having to worry about syntax and formatting.
+• Standard dbt properties - dbt source and model properties (e.g., tests, freshness, docs) are available as pre-configured fields in the database documentation available to users on all Enterprise plans.
+Where applicable, these fields will include pre-defined and configurable YAML snippets to allow users to easily reuse and set parameters without having to worry about syntax and formatting.

 For the complete reference on dbt source and model properties, refer to their documentation: